 Staying at Saile:

-6 tents sleep a maximum of 12 guests.
-The camp is run by generator power, and has fully en-suite bathrooms with bucket showers and flushing toilets.
+Six tents sleep a maximum of 12 guests.
+Generator power runs the camp which has ensuite bathrooms with bucket showers and flushing toilets.